makerdao/governance-manual/protocol-status/protocol-and-dao-status.md

 ### [DeFI Explore: Liquidations](https://defiexplore.com/liquidations)

-Shows all active and finished liquidations across all collateral types and the current and final status of each liquidation and detailed information about individual lidquidations can be veiwed.
-Useful if you are searching for an individual liquidation, or if you want to see the general outcome of a certain set of liquidations.
+Shows all active and finished liquidations across all collateral types and the current and final status of each liquidation.
+Detailed information about individual liquidations is also displayed.